chellongCoder/React-Native-Saga-Template/README.md

 ## Kiến trúc

-The main purpose of the Architecture of the boilerplate is the separation of concerns Mục tiêu chính của kiến trúc là phân tách các phần của project.
+Mục tiêu chính của kiến trúc là phân tách các phần của project.

 - phân tách giữa **components** và **screens**.